French Sudan: Slavery policy

-Like much of the rest of French West Africa, authorities enforced explicit rules in an attempt to end slavery in the region.
-In 1903, the government instructed French administrators not to use slave as an administrative category anymore.
-This was followed in 1905 by a formal French decree that ended slavery throughout French West Africa.
+The French slavery policy for much of the 19th century was inconsistent and context-dependent.
+Slavery had been formally outlawed in 1848, but enforcement was often non-existent.
+Slaves were freed in directly administered colonies in 1883, and active interdiction of slave caravans began in the 1890s.
+This was dependent on the military situation, however; slavery was not interfered with in allied areas, but anti-French chiefs saw their runaway slaves welcomed and settled in villages de liberte.
+These functioned as labor reserves for the French, however, and many former slaves left them quickly.

-Almost a million slaves in French West Africa responded to this by moving away from their masters and settling elsewhere.
+In 1903, the government instructed French administrators not to use slave as an administrative category anymore and to not help masters recapture runaways.
+In March 1905, a slave exodus began in Banamba that preceded by six months a formal French decree ending slavery throughout French West Africa.
+With legal protection, almost a million slaves followed this example by moving away from their masters and settling elsewhere.
 The French supported these efforts by creating settlements around the Niger River and digging wells for communities elsewhere so they could farm away from their former masters.

 This process affected the southern and western parts of present-day Mali most significantly, but in the northern and eastern parts of the colony large numbers of slaves remained in servitude to their masters.
 According to rough estimates, throughout the area of present-day Mali, about one-third of former slaves moved away from the slavery relationship, while two-thirds remained with their masters.
 In the 1920s, most Tuareg households still had slaves who tended to the house and animals.

 Though slavery persisted, some aspects of the relationship changed with the French administration.
 Escaped slaves could find official protection by French authorities in the cities for a limited time.
 Slaves could sometimes renegotiate the terms of their servitude in the changed political situation.
 Some were willing to agree to remain in servitude if they received control over their family life and some land to pass to their children.
 In addition, the French administration actively worked to end slave raiding and the most clear manifestations of the slave trade, greatly reducing those means of acquiring slaves.
 However, for many decades after the 1905 abolition of slavery, the practice continued in much of French Sudan.